ruggeri/tech-notes/randos/heating-and-cooling.md

   air rises to higher floors), height of ceilings, and windows.
 - You can save energy, and control the comfort in specific rooms better this way.

+## Convection vs Radiation

+- The sun heats the earth, despite the fact that the vacuum of space in between is exceptionally cold.
+That's because the heat energy is transferred via _radiation_.
+  - Visible light carries energy.
+  - But infrared also carries a lot.
+  - The light needs a path to you.
+If you are standing in a shadow, you can't absorb it.
+  - Likewise, a campfire on a cold night heats by radiation.
+- Convection transfers heat by heating the medium.
+  - Radiators are designed to have high surface area, which means a large surface via which to easily transfer heat from the radiator to the medium (normally air, sometimes liquid).
+  - The heat transfer happens because hot things are shaking, and they impart some shake to surrounding things.
+- If air keeps moving away, then your body will get cold on a cold night.
+The reason is that the temperature differential is constantly remaining the same.
+  - Whereas, if you are in a tent, the air can't really move away.
+So you do warm the tent with your body (the ten starts out cold).
+  - But eventually it gets warm; close to your body's temperature.
+  - It may even start to feel hot, if your body puts out heat faster than the tent releases it to the outside environment.
+  - Why can't the tent just start transferring heat away?
+It's because of the poor thermal conductivity of the outer layer.
+In fact, even the air has poor thermal conductivity.
+Probably any gas at a commensurate pressure will have similar thermal conductivity?
+  - The main point is: it can't simply float away from us.
+We need to propagate heat _through_ the medium, and that is actually relatively hard.
+  - This is also how wetsuits work, by the way.
+They aren't totally water tight, just as a jacket is not totally airtight.
+But note that water is much more thermally conductive (20x more than air), so we need a better insulator (neoprene).